conradakunga/Blog/_posts/2024-12-19-customizing-object-equality-in-c-net.md

 The final improvement is to make sure our type [behaves properly and will be performant in the larger .NET ecosystem](https://dev.to/phougatv/implementing-iequatable-on-user-defined-types-lmm).
 Luckily, this is very trivial.

-All we need to do is indicate that our type implements the [IEquatable<<T>>](https://learn.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=net-9.0) interface.
+All we need to do is indicate that our type implements the generic [IEquatable<<T>>](https://learn.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=net-9.0) interface.
 We don't need to implement any new logic - we have already met the requirements - we have implemented the [Equals](https://learn.microsoft.com/en-us/dotnet/api/system.iequatable-1.equals?view=net-9.0) method.

 Our final class looks like this: